avast/android-butterknife-zelezny/README.md

 - make sure you have Java 6 installed if you want to publish it in the plugin repository
 - initial project setup might be tricky (like editing iml files manually), don't hesitate to contact [@destil](http://github.com/destil) if you run into troubles.

+## Common issue: The plugin is not working after I updated to new Android Studio
+- AS promts you to update plugins after update, you need to update them before using
+- Make sure you have Butterknife on your classpath
+- Make sure that your cursor is on layout file in Activity on Fragment

 ## Why 'Zelezny'?